Travel and Re-Entry

 • Most recent I-20/DS-2019

-Step 3: Schedule a 15 minute appointment with a DSO by emailing international@kutztown.edu.
+Step 3: Schedule a 15 minute appointment with the International Office by emailing international@kutztown.edu.
 Bring all documents with you to your appointment.
-The DSO will check that you meet the following criteria before providing the travel signature:
+Staff will check that you meet the following criteria before providing the travel signature:

 • Meet immigration requirements of full course-load (If a student).